sethtrain/Brumel/organizations/church-of-the-god-of-fire.md

-The dominant religion of Brumel, _The Church_ has established a world-wide network of priests that are allowed to traverse freely across disputed political borders, providing a critical route on passing information...for a small donation of course.
+The dominant religion of Brumel, _The Church_ has established a world-wide network of priests that are allowed to traverse freely across disputed political borders, providing a critical flow of information during political distress... for a small donation of course.

 ## The God of Fire